 No list of best job search websites would be complete without this entry.
-CareerBuilder, which has been around for more than 20 years, is one of the biggest job boards, and its robust search function allows you to filter by several criteria, including location, degree required and pay range.
+CareerBuilder, which has been around for more than 20 years, is one of the biggest job boards.
+Its robust search function allows you to filter by several criteria, including location, job title and pay range.
 Job seekers can upload their resumes in any format.
 CareerBuilder partners with news media around the country and collects job listings from them.
-It also provides career advice and resources for job candidates.
+The site also provides career advice and resources for job candidates.

-A huge aggregator of postings from across the Web, this site consolidates listings from many job boards and staffing agencies in one place.
-It also compiles information from various company career pages and allows you to search locally or globally.
-Indeed says 9.8 jobs are added to their site every second globally.
+A huge aggregator of postings from across the web, this site consolidates listings from many job boards and staffing agencies in one place.
+Indeed also compiles information from various company career pages and allows you to search locally or globally.
+Indeed says 9.8 jobs are added to its site every second globally.
 Free resources for job seekers include a resume builder tool.

 This large site offers weekly job alerts, job search advice, a resume builder and, of course, job postings.
 This job search website also allows you to upload your resume for hiring managers and recruiters to search.
-The site uses artificial intelligence to connect job seekers and companies through a fully automated process.
-Resumes are not posted on the site, which may appeal to people who are job searching while currently employed.
+The site uses artificial intelligence (AI) and blockchain technology to connect job seekers and companies through a fully automated process.
+Resumes are not posted on the site, which may appeal to people who are job searching while employed.

 This site focuses on job openings for upper-level executives and professionals who are aiming for the management suite.
 Candidates seeking jobs paying an annual salary of $100,000 or more can gain access to screened openings after they’ve paid a subscription fee.

-This top networking site enables you to find jobs through your extended network.
+This top networking site allows you to find jobs through your extended network.
 User profiles serve as resumes.
 You can easily share career-related content and solicit or supply recommendations.
 Additionally, you can join groups, participate in conversations and follow companies you find interesting and relevant to your job search.
 Premium paid features offer more advanced search functions and services.